 4.3.1 Exposure (17/321).
-Exposure risks encompass revealing sensitive private information that people view as deeply primordial that we have been socialized into concealing [116].
+Exposure risks encompass revealing sensitive private information that people view as deeply primordial that we have been socialized into concealing [126].
 Traditionally, these risks arise when an individual's private activities are recorded and disseminated to others without consent.
-AI technologies can create new types of exposure risks via generative techniques that can create, reconstruct, manipulate content (i.e., deepfake techniques) (10/17) and expose inferred sensitive end-user attributes predicted by AI/ML (7/17) (e.g., one's interests [71]).
+AI technologies can create new types of exposure risks via generative techniques that can create, reconstruct, manipulate content (i.e., deepfake techniques) (10/17) and expose inferred sensitive end-user attributes predicted by AI/ML (e.g., one's interests [79]) (7/17).

 Specifically, we found that AI can create new types of exposure risks by reconstructing censored or redacted content.
-For example, generative adversarial networks (e.g., TecoGAN [28]) have been used to clarify images of censored genitalia [82], and to "undress" people to create pornographic images without consent [24].
+For example, generative adversarial networks (e.g., TecoGAN [31]) have been used to clarify images of censored genitalia [91], and to "undress" people to create pornographic images without consent [27].
 Deepfake applications such as DeepFaceLive11 or DeepFaceLab12 can be made to morph a non-consenting subject's face into pornographic videos.
+These deepfake technologies have been used to facilitate mass dog-piling and online harassment [16] and to create illegal online pornography businesses [4].